Lufthansa close to deal with IBM for IT infrastructure unit

 A final price for the sale is still being negotiated, a spokeswoman told Reuters.

-The infrastructure business, which employs 1,400 people, accounted for 40 percent of Systems' total turnover of 640 million euros ($883.45 million) in 2013 but it made up only 25 percent of the unit's profit.
+The infrastructure business, which employs 1,400 people, accounted for 40 percent of Systems' total turnover of 640 million euros (549 million pounds) in 2013 but it made up only 25 percent of the unit's profit.

 The Lufthansa Systems restructuring is expected to be complete in the first quarter of 2015, with the deal to sell the IT infrastructure unit due to complete by March 31, 2015.

-Other parties reportedly interested in the unit were Hewlett-Packard (HPQ.N) and France's Atos (ATOS.PA).
+Other parties reportedly interested in the unit were Hewlett-Packard and France's Atos.

 (Reporting by Victoria Bryan, Harro ten Wolde and Eric Auchard; Editing by Thomas Atkins)